TranThienDat-Nguyen/RFS-cell-tracking/README.md

 Run demo_exp1.m for experiment 1 in the paper.\
 Run demo_exp2.m for experiment 2 in the paper.\
 Run demo_exp3.m for experiment 3 in the paper.\
 The filters are designed to run on multiple CPU cores, if you do not want this feature, please consider changing the 'parfor' loop to 'for' loop where appropriate.
-If you do not have enough memory, please consider reducing the number of cores in your parallel computation setting.
+If you do not have enough memory, please consider reducing the number of cores in your parallel computation setting. \
+The filters will generate a folder 'output' when running to store temporary information required for analyzing the resutls.
 # Datasets
 ## Synthetic datasets
 The synthetic datasets (in experiment 2) are generated using simcep simulation tool with certain modifications to account for cell division. 'synthetic_X' folders contain the synthesized cell migration sequences from the best quality 'synthetic_01' to the worst quality 'synthetic_05'.
 Folder 'synthetic_truth' contains the ground truth annotated using Cell Tracking Challenge format (https://public.celltrackingchallenge.net/documents/Naming%20and%20file%20content%20conventions.pdf).